 Shinjuku Station – the world’s busiest station

-One of the biggest landmarks is the gigantic Shinjuku station – the world’s busiest station – a sprawling ants nest with over 200 exits and countless sushi and pastry shops.
-Nevertheless, we memorised parts of it quickly during our subsequent subway journeys.
+One of the biggest landmarks in Shinjuku is the gigantic Shinjuku station – the world’s busiest station – a sprawling ants nest with over 200 exits and countless sushi and pastry shops.

 Eating here is not a problem – there are more than five and a half thousand restaurants in this ward alone!
 One nice place to find restaurants is Omoide Yakocho, a crookback alley lined with glowing red lanterns, fake maple leaves and tiny, tiny noodle bars (some with seats that you can count on one hand).
 We also found Hanazono Shrine, an Edo-period gem tucked away between skyscrapers.